anthonyec/staticbuild/README.md

   <br><br>
 </div>

-`staticbuild` is a static site generator with minimum dependencies (currently markdown-wasm and mustache) and minimum support for anything other than my own projects.
+`staticbuild` is a static site generator with minimum dependencies ([markdown-wasm](https://github.com/rsms/markdown-wasm/) and [mustache.js](https://github.com/janl/mustache.js/)) and minimum support for anything other than my own projects.

 I'm currently using this in the following projects:

 - [anthonyec/website](https://github.com/anthonyec/website)
 - [anthonyec/archive](https://github.com/anthonyec/archive)

+## Features
+- Small and flat dependency tree, [markdown-wasm](https://github.com/rsms/markdown-wasm/) and [mustache.js](https://github.com/janl/mustache.js/)
+- Automatic reload when files change
+- Configuruation is just JavaScript™️, if you can construct an array of `Page` objects, you can make site

 ## Why